snoplus/data-flow-documentation/data-flow/processing_and_production/subsec/scripts/delete_jobs_py.md

 An enhancement was added to perform the grid deletion much faster by utilizing concurrency - see the arguments list below for how to effectively use it.

+### Logs and Output

+The `-o output_file` option was removed, as the new version of this tool generates its own logs for each stage.
+The logs are as follows:
+1. `TO_DELETE_GRID.log` - srm, filesize
+2. `TO_DELETE_DATA_DOCS.log` - dataDocID
+3. `TO_MODIFY_JOB_DOCS.log` - jobDocID, pass, subrun

+In addition to these, there are an additional 3 logs that contain entries that failed to be deleted/modified.
+These will only be created if there are entries that failed:
+1. `FAILED_DELETE_GRID.log` - srm, filesize
+2. `FAILED_DELETE_DATA_DOCS.log` - dataDocID
+3. `FAILED_MODIFY_JOB_DOCS.log` - jobDocID, pass, subrun

+**NOTE** - These 6 logs are **overwritten** when performing a new deletion.
+In order to keep track of what you just deleted, please move the generated logs somewhere safe prior to running any additional deletions!

+Finally, `DELETED_SIZES.log` contains the total deleted size.
+This value is also printed at the end of the deletion, but it can be easy to lose track of (especially if doing multiple deletions) so it is added to a file.

 You can give it a list in a file that contains the module and rat version separated by a comma, or you can enter the module and rat version in line.
 You can only enter a list or a module/rat version not both.
 An example of a list file:
 ```bash
 Processing,6.16.1